“There is another world, but it is in this one.” — William Butler Yeats

 You know that spark they talk about in movies?
-The one that you only get with the guy who tucks you in at night — before he find out that you’re engaged to his best friend or have made a bet about dating him, but is still willing to take the plane to your hometown and proposes to you in front of your entire family?
+The one that you only get with the one – before he finds out that you’re engaged to his best friend but is still willing to take the first plane to your hometown and get a ring out of this pocket with one hand while fighting your secret lover with the other?
 I think that is, more or less, what I felt when he touched me.

 It was electric.